R3voA3/3den-Enhanced/CONTRIBUTING.md

 * [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=623475643)
 * [GitHub](https://github.com/RevoArma3/3den-Enhanced/issue)

-To see how to help with the translation of this project see: [Translation](https://github.com/R3voA3/3den-Enhanced/wiki/Translation)

 You can help us by adding more translations for this modification.
 Read below to find out how.

 ## How to?